GEANT/gitlab-to-forgejo/README.md

 ## --== WIP ==--

-**While the script seems to work it has not been test extensively**
+**While the script seems to work it has not been tested extensively**

 This script uses the Gitlab and Forgejo API's to migrate all data from Gitlab to Forgejo.